-- Replace the water pump impeller (more often if overheating occurs or reduced water pressure is noted). - Lubricate the driveshaft and shift shaft splines. - Remove the bearing carrier nut (on the gearcase) and the bearing carrier.
-Lubricate the bearing carrier and gearcase cover nut with 2-4-C with PTFE.
-This procedure is recommended if the outboard is used in a saltwater environment.
-Refer to the Service Manual for instructions. - Clean the entire unit, including accessible powerhead parts.
+- Replace the water pump impeller (more often if overheating occurs or reduced water pressure is noted). - Remove the bearing carrier.
+Lubricate the bearing carrier and carrier nut with 2-4-C with PTFE if the outboard is used in a saltwater environment.
+Refer to the service manual for instructions.

+- Clean the entire unit, including accessible powerhead parts.
 Touch up any paint nicks.
 Clean and paint corroded areas.
 If corrosion is severe, try to isolate the cause of corrosion and correct. - Check the entire outboard for loose, damaged, or missing parts.
-Tighten or replace as required. - Inspect fuel lines for damage or deterioration and service fuel filters.

-- Inspect oil pump lines to make sure they have not become hard or brittle.
-Replace if necessary. - Remove and inspect propeller(s).
+Tighten or replace as required. - Inspect the fuel lines for damage or deterioration and service the fuel filters. - Inspect the oil pump lines to make sure they have not become hard or brittle.
+Replace if necessary. - Remove and inspect the propellers.
 Trim propeller blade nicks and burrs with a file.
 Inspect for cracks or bent blades.
-Coat propeller shaft with Extreme Grease or 2-4-C with PTFE. - Check corrosion control anodes.
-Replace if 50% corroded. - Check remote controls and steering.
-Ensure that all connections and fittings are tight and properly secured and adjusted. - Inspect carbon fiber reeds for chipping or cracks.
+Clean and lubricate the propeller shaft with Extreme Grease.

+- Check the remote controls and steering.
+Ensure that all connections and fittings are tight and properly secured and adjusted. - Inspect the carbon fiber reeds for chipping or cracks.